renovatio4ever/project-3/README.md

 ![Login Page](https://imagizer.imageshack.com/img924/1414/a2rsVs.jpg)

+- Users are greeted with "corporate" welcome page.
+- Typically contains welcome and usage legal stuff
+- User can either login or create a new account
+- Validations are in place to prevent typos and other fat finger traps

 ### Authentication

 ![Authentication](https://imagizer.imageshack.com/img921/1005/XQQmNJ.jpg)

+- Users need only provide user and passwords
+- Passwords are hash and "salted" for added security
+- Sorry, no password recovery presently

 ### Landing Page to Authorized Pages.

 Note: Static Dashboard pages are kept in docs folder which is inaccessible unless user is authenticated.

 ![Auth Pages](https://imagizer.imageshack.com/img924/6140/phkftj.jpg)

+- Successful logins are greeted with server and API status!
+- Users at this point can either update their personal information or proceed to dashboards
+- Selecting "Access Dashboard" option will redirect to dash board.
+- Note: dashboard static content is located in the /doc route and can only be accessed via a successful login token.
+Just like an authentic web server

 ### Persisted user data in MongoDB